-Register Now!
+Register today!

 The Public Communications Spring Issues Roundtable is an annual one-day event that covers issues common to strategy development as well as managing, budgeting, and staffing the communications/marketing function for public power systems.
-All APPA members who work for a utility, state association or joint action agency are welcome to attend this free event.
+All APPA members who work for a utility, state association, or joint action agency are welcome to attend this free event.
 For more information, please check the agenda or contact Communications@PublicPower.org.

 Can't make it to the in-person meeting, or just eager for more discussion?
 Learn more about our Virtual Roundtable offerings!